Hydraulic Gear Pump - 5 things you should know

 The liquid volume enclosed in a tooth gap is conveyed by the rotation of the gear from the suction side “S” and the pressure side “P”, displaced at the point of engagement of the gears and pressed into the pressure port.
 For simplification, the pressure increase from the suction side to the pressure side can be assumed to be linear.
 As a result of this linear pressure distribution, high shaft and bearing loads occur.
 The geometric displacement volume is constant.

 In hydraulic gear pumps , leakage oil flows are caused by the clearance between the gear and the housing.
 To ensure that only very little liquid gets through this gap from the pressure side to the suction side as the pressure increases, the cover-side bearing bracket is pressed against the end faces of the gear wheels via an axial pressure field.
-One also speaks of pressure-compensated gear pumps .
-These can reach efficiencies of 0.8 to 0.9.
+This is also referred to as pressure compensation.
+Efficiencies of 0.8 to 0.9 can be achieved.

 Gear Pumps - Application